cpjobling/eg-151-microcontrollers/eg-151-assessment-2020-2021.md

 ### Mini-project

-There will be a mini-project which will be assessed by a demonstration of the completed project and a short report.## Delivery Method
+There will be a mini-project which will be assessed by a demonstration of the completed project and a short report.
+The project is designed to be carried out using the resources of the take-away laboratory kit, however additional components e.g. LEDs, resistors, push buttons and so on can be requested from the staff.
+A programme will be provided as a starting point, and students will be required to add additional features as suggested in the project briefing.

 ---